mkostrun/UBASIC-PLUS/README.md

   Wait *f* seconds, which can be fixed point float.
 This is not executed inside the BASIC interpreter.

 - *ran, uniform*

   System random number generators based on the external function as documented in *config.h* .
-On STM32 (below) *ran* and *uniform* use two lowest bits after the analog read from the internal temperature sensor.
+On STM32 boards listed below, *ran* and *uniform* use two lowest bits after the analog read from the internal temperature sensor.
 From multiple calls required number of random bits is collected.

-  *ran* - creates random positive integer in fixed point float representation.
+    - *ran* - generates random positive integer in fixed point float representation.

-  *unifrom* - creates random fixed point float in the range 0 to 0.999.
+    - *uniform* - generates random fixed point float in the range 0 to 0.999.

 - *tic(n), a=toc(n)*